cre8ivelogix-inc/wa-cdk-lite/packages/@cre8ivelogix/wa-cdk-lite/README.md

 # Well Architected CDK Lite Constructs

-This package contains well architected constructs, these constructs extend the constructs provided by AWS CDK constructs and override certain properties in order to satisfy the well architected pillars, like security, reliability, performance, cost-effectiveness and operational-excellence.
+This package contains well architected constructs, these constructs extend the constructs provided by AWS CDK and configures them to satisfy the well architected pillars, like security, reliability, performance, cost-effectiveness and operational-excellence.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.